glennpoorman/csharp-samples/README.md

 ### Visual Studio

 Each folder contains a solution file and a project file.
 Open the solution file in Visual Studio (2019 or later), build, and then run.
-Note that these are all console apps so each one has code to pause and wait for you to hit <enter> before exiting and closing the window.
+Note that these are all console apps.
+That means that if you run any of the apps from within Visual Studio, the console could disappear before you have a chance to see anything.

+By default, Visual Studio 2019 pauses at the end of a console application and prompts the user to hit any key to close the console.
+If you're not seeing this, you need to open up your options dialog *Tools|Options*, go to the *General* section under *Debugging*, and make sure that the option *Automatically close the console when debugging stops* is **NOT** selected.

 ### Visual Studio Code